cyverse-gis/cyverse-stac/README.md

   -stac-fastapi
 ```

 `cyverse-stac` is the cloned version of [THIS repository](https://github.com/cyverse-gis/cyverse-stac) It contains the json & geojson metadata the descibes the geospatial collections, items, and assets.
+The repo on Github and the VM should be synced at all time.

 <br/>